C'est La Vie barge cruise

 Sightseeing, the city of Reims and her Cathedral

-Cruise this morning to Reims.
-There is time to walk or bicycle on the towpath as C’est La Vie winds its way along the canal passing through a tunnel, after lunch, we drive to Reims, an important city from Roman times onwards.
+Cruise this morning towards Reims.
+There is time to walk or bicycle on the towpath as C’est La Vie winds its way along the canal, passing through a tunnel; after lunch, we drive to Reims, an important city from Roman times onwards.
 Visit the great Reims Cathedral, which is even larger than Notre Dame in Paris and where many of the French kings were crowned.
-Visit the Archbishop's place which has been turned into a museum which takes you back through history.
+Visit the Archbishop's place, which has been turned into a museum that takes you back through history.

 Walk along the pedestrian streets in this vibrant city, or take a coffee in many of the sidewalk cafes and watch the world go by.